8 Sights in Ravensburg, Germany (with Map and Images)

 St. Christina Photo: Andreas Praefcke / CC BY 3.0

-The Roman Catholic parish church of St. Cristina is located opposite the Veitsburg in Ravensburg, the county seat of the district of Ravensburg in Baden-Württemberg.
+The Roman Catholic parish church of St. Cristina stands opposite the Veitsburg in Ravensburg, the district seat of the Ravensburg district in Baden-Württemberg.
 The parish belongs to the Diocese of Rottenburg-Stuttgart.
-The building is registered with the Baden-Württemberg State Office for the Preservation of Monuments as an architectural monument.
+The building is registered as an architectural monument with the Baden-Württemberg State Office for the Preservation of Monuments.

 Wikipedia: St. Christina (Ravensburg) (DE)